Video: Basal view of the brain

 On the next slide, we’re going to be highlighting two structures here.
 On the left side, we find the orbital gyri and, on the image on the right side, we see then the orbital sulci.
 We’re still looking at the anterior part of the brain from a basal view and notice here that on the orbital gyri, we find then these structures which are known as the orbital sulci.
 This is an inferiorly located part of the frontal lobe which rests on the orbital plate of the frontal bone.
 The orbital gyri are divided into the anterior, the medial, lateral and posterior portions by H-shaped orbital sulci as you can see from our illustrations.
 And you can see even here anterior, a posterior, a medial, and lateral portions of the orbital gyri.

 Next, we’re going to be showing you here this nerve that you can still see on this image.
 This is known as the optic nerve.
 So, medial to the optic gyri, we see this nerve here, and the optic nerve which is the second cranial nerve – if you remember well.
 It is paired nerve that will be transmitting visual information from the retina to the brain.
-And this nerve will be then originating from the bipolar neurons of the retina and leaves the orbit entering then the skull through the optic canal.
+This nerve is made of up axons from the retinal ganglion cells and leaves the orbit entering then the skull through the optic canal.
 The two nerves then run posteromedially and then arrive at the optic chiasm which happens to be the next structure that we’re going to be highlighting here on this image, this is the optic chiasm.

 Now, this is located at the base of the brain just below the hypothalamus.
 The term chiasm comes from the Greek word meaning “crossing” and in the optic chiasm, the fibers of the optic nerve that come from the nasal sides of each retina cross over to the opposite side of the brain while the fibers from the temporal side of the retina remain uncrossed.
 After the decussation of the nasal or medial fibers of the optic nerve at the optic chiasm, the fibers continue as the right optic tract and the left optic tract, so we see here then the optic tracts and there is then a right optic tract and a left one.
 Now, the fibers of the optic tract terminate in the lateral geniculate nucleus, the pretectal nuclei, and the superior colliculus.
 Please note that these visual informations then conveyed from the contralateral half of the visual field to which the optic tract is then located.